Tattarang

 Tattarang is an Australian private investment company owned by Andrew Forrest and his family.
 Tattarang invests in a diverse range of businesses across agri-food, energy, health technology, property, resources, and lifestyle.
-The group is made up of six business divisions: Fiveight, Harvest Road, Squadron Energy, Tenmile, Wyloo Metals and Z1Z.
+The group is made up of six business divisions: Fiveight, Harvest Road, Squadron Energy, Tenmile, Wyloo and Z1Z.

 Tattarang was previously known as Minderoo Group until May 2020 when the company was rebranded.
 The name is a tribute to a stallion owned by Forrest’s mother at the family’s Minderoo Station during the 1950s.

 Divisions

 Harvest Road

 Harvest Road concentrate on three core areas: meat, aquaculture and plant based.
 As of March 2022, Forrest owns the agribusiness Harvest Road, which deals in beef and seafood, with a focus on ethically and sustainably produced food.
 Harvest Road owns the brands Harvey Beef, Leeuwin Coast, and Ernest Green and Sons.

 Forrest acquired meat processing company Harvey Beef in May 2014 for AUD40 million.
 The biggest exporter of beef in Western Australia, it was until August 2014 the only one accredited to export to China.